GeorgeShao/Thesaurize/README.md

 **Development State:**
 Finished, may / may not receive future updates.

 **NOTICE:** This application is purely for amusement purposes.
-It is not sufficiently accurate enough to be used for academic or educational purposes.
+It is not sufficiently accurate enough to be used for academic or educational purposes. (**TL;DR** Don't use this to increase your english essay word count)

 ## Installation Instructions
 Simply download the thesaurize.java file and run it in Eclipse or another IDE of your choice.